Knowing how to unplug and recharge is a critical success factor that leads to better performance, greater productivity, and ultimately… a better life.

 Most people allow life to push them around because they never create time and space in their schedule to lead their life from quiet.
 In other words, they let their circumstances control their life.

-Instead of allowing this to happen to you, why not grab the reigns of your life first thing in the morning.
+Instead, why not grab the reigns of your life first thing in the morning?
 Spend 15-30 minutes at the start of the day doing any of the following:

 - Reading a personal-development book